Web Data Source Introduction

 • Example: http://{server address}:{port}/iserver/services/imageservice-imageservicetest/restjsr/collections/imagedata/tile.webp?width=256&height=256.

-• Description: Requests tile resources for the image collection imagedata, specifying the tile format as WEBP and the size as 256×256 pixels.
-Tile style adopts server-side configuration.
+• Description: Requests the tile resource of the image collection imagedata, specifying the tile format as WEBP, size as 256×256 pixels, and the tile style uses the server-side configuration.

 • Filter by Filename (names):